find your perfect postgrad program

 Summary

-Criminologists investigate the causes, consequences and reactions to crime – and this course gives you experience of designing, analysing and evaluating criminal justice and crime control strategies.
+Our MA gives you experience of designing, analysing and evaluating criminal justice and crime control strategies.

-This MA has a strong emphasis on communication, research, problem-solving, teamwork, and policy analysis.
-These skills will be developed through classroom discussion and debate, as well as through practical engagement with external criminal justice and community safety organisations.
-You’ll be taught by a team of expert criminologists from a variety of specialist backgrounds, including: law, sociology, psychology, history and politics.
-MA Criminal Justice and Crime Control (Contemporary Slavery)
+At its heart is a strong focus on communication, research, problem-solving, teamwork and policy analysis.
+These skills will be developed through the classroom and through practical work with criminal justice and community safety organisations.

 MA